 If the body is unhealthy and inflamed, there is no chance of the offending area settling down to allow sufficient pain relief.

-Several of the supplements for back pain that I discuss in this article have been shown to reduce inflammatory markers throughout the body and may help in relieving your irritated nerve root of its surrounding inflammation.
+Several of the anti-inflammatory supplements for back pain that I discuss in this article have been shown to reduce inflammatory markers throughout the body and may help in relieving your irritated nerve root of its surrounding inflammation.